 Spring is a great time to tackle the big jobs: clean out the hallway closet, pull out the refrigerator and clean behind and under, re-organize the garage or pantry.
 Most of these jobs are definitely “grown-up” skills but the kids can help out – or do kid-size activities at the same time.

 Task for the kids: ask them to help you by moving items, fireman style, from a hall closet to a space nearby where you can sort through and organize.
 While you do a big job, like cleaning the oven, give the kids some paper towel and spray cleaner for mirrors and windows.
-You might have to re-do the job, but it’s a good task to start learning.
+Like a lot of spring cleaning with kids, you might have to re-do the job, but it’s a good task to start learning.
 For older kids, they can help with bigger jobs, like vacuuming or cleaning out under couch cushions.

 Cull the Clothes